junxit/us-congress-bills-115/bill.md

 - **(1)** *Bureau* The term Bureau means the Bureau of Reclamation.
 - **(2)** *Cooperating agencies* The term cooperating agency means a Federal agency with jurisdiction over a review, analysis, opinion, statement, permit, license, or other approval or decision required for a qualifying project under applicable Federal laws and regulations, or a State agency subject to section 3(c).
 - **(3)** *Qualifying projects* The term qualifying projects means new surface water storage projects in the States covered under the Act of June 17, 1902 (32 Stat.
 388, chapter 1093), and Acts supplemental to and amendatory of that Act (43 U.S.C.
-371 et seq.) constructed on lands administered by the Department of the Interior or the Department of Agriculture, exclusive of any easement, right-of-way, lease, or any private holding.
+371 et seq.) constructed on lands administered by the Department of the Interior or the Department of Agriculture, exclusive of any easement, right-of-way, lease, or any private holding, unless the project applicant elects not to participate in the process authorized by this Act.
 - **(4)** *Secretary* The term Secretary means the Secretary of the Interior.

 ## § 3.
 Establishment of lead agency and cooperating agencies